Heewookji/Heewookji/README.md

 ## About me

 - Interested in mobile app, frontend
-- Have experience with flutter, vue, spring
+- Have experience with flutter, vue

 ## Github stats